 Student Learning Goals

-By the time students graduate with a major in International Health they will:
+By the time students graduate with a major in Global Health they will:

 - Demonstrate the use of critical thinking in all aspects of their educational and professional endeavors.